louvang/library/README.md

 The Library uses the [Bootstrap](https://getbootstrap.com) library for front-end interactions.
 Saved books are cached into the LocalStorage of the user's browser.'

-There are two very similar JavaScript files in the `js` directory.
+There are three very similar JavaScript files in the `js` directory.

+- `js/class.js` - Books are now classes rather than constructors (saves to local storage).
+- `js/local-storage.js` - This file saves books into the browser's local storage.
 - `js/script.js` - This file does not save books into the browser's local storage.
-- `js/local-storage.js` - This file saves books into the browser's local storage.

 The preview is wired up to `local-storage.js` so books will be saved into the user's local storage.